-This letter from the CTC, "Partnering with Educator Preparation Programs to Support Implementation of California's Teacher and Administrator Performance Assessments," outlines the responsibility of TK-12 Districts and County Offices of Education and may be duplicated and distributed to assist in the successful implementation of the CalAPA.
+The CTC wrote a letter with the subject "Partnering with Educator Preparation Programs to Support Implementation of California's Teacher and Administrator Performance Assessments."
+This letter outlines the responsibility of TK-12 Districts and County Offices of Education and may be duplicated and distributed to assist in the successful implementation of the CalAPA.